jacksonianrtaylor/movie_rec_proj/README.md

 ### Feature_1:

 The first feature, feature_1, is a non-weighted average of all the ratings for a user besides the target movie.
 This is an effective feature because it reveals how high a user rates movies on average.
 This feature alone will not be the most precise since it does not value anything about the movie in question and is independent of what other users think about the movie.
 This feature works because target movie rating is inevitably linked to how high a user rates movies on average.

 ### Feature_2:

-Feature_2 is another content base predictor.
+Feature_2 is another content based predictor.
 The constructed_data.csv is built from the source data.

-Every line in constructed_data.csv has a user, a movie id, a rating, as well as all the relevant movie data columns for the correponding movie, from every csv in the entire movie data set that might produce helpful text data.
+Every line in constructed_data.csv has a user, a movie id, a rating, as well as all the relevant movie data columns for the correponding movie from every csv in the entire movie data set that might produce helpful text data.
 (In the current program, genres is the only column used.
 See the notebook (cell 7) for changing the current corpus from genres to all columns.
-This will increase runtime)
+This will increase runtime.).
 For each movie the user rated, certain columns of text data (currently only genres) are selected from the movie and combined to create an ordered set of words.

-Also, for the current user, a random movie is chosen to be the target movie.

-If the user is a train user, this movies rating is used as the actual to train the model.
-If the user is a test user, this movies rating is used as the actual to evaluate the model.
-If this is real world application of the model, then the rating is unknown.

 After the ordered set of words is created for a user, the words found in the corpus of the relevent columns for that movie are count vectorized in the order of the ordered set of words.
 The value at the corresponding index of the count vector is equal to the number of times the words comes up in the particular movies corpus.
 Once a word count vector is created for each movie the user watched (including the target movie), the rating of the target movie can be predicted using a function of the non target movie ratings and the  cossine similarity between the transformed word count vectors of the target movie and the other movies the user watched.
-(See notebook for more details)

-The output of this function creates a single entry of feature_2.
+(See notebook for more details) The output of this function creates a single entry of feature_2.

-What are the transformed word count vectors?:
+#### What are the transformed word count vectors?:

     The transformed word count vectors are normalized tf-idf vectors.
     This places value on terms that are un-common in alot of documents,while still placing value on how common they are in the document at hand.
 This leads to a more powerful quantifier for cossine similairity between documents.